 About the home

 House of Letters is a rare and special treasure.
+It's so beautiful, that it recently featured in World of Interiors magazine.
 Located on a cobbled lane off a pretty New Town street, you walk through the main door of this wondrous mews house into your own hidden and private world.
 House of Letters was, for decades, the office of the graphic designer (and tastemaker) owner.
 Hence the importance of typography and beautiful design throughout the space.
-Everything you see and experience here has been considered.
+Everything you see and experience here has been considered.&

 Dundas Street - 2 minutes